BlackBodyEngineering/logisim-cpu-project/README.md

 - Addressed by the 32-bit Program Counter input
 - Supports sequential and jump instruction fetching

+⚠️ Simulation Limitation
+Due to Logisim's internal constraints, the instruction memory and program counter simulation is limited to 128 MB of addressable space instead of the full 4 GB that a real 32-bit MIPS CPU would support.
+This is because Logisim can only handle up to 24 input pins for addressing, limiting the maximum addressable memory in this project.
 ---

 ### 🔄 Program Counter